gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

 rsync -avz /home/gbmhunter/GoogleDrive/Projects/ColumbusRadio/repo root@columbus:~/ColumbusRadio
 ```

-{{< img src="columbus-radio-440-volumio-ssh-and-rsync-screenshot.png" width="965px" caption="Copying the repository to the RaspberryPi using rsync, and then loading the code through SSH."  >}}
+{{% figure src="columbus-radio-440-volumio-ssh-and-rsync-screenshot.png" width="965px" caption="Copying the repository to the RaspberryPi using rsync, and then loading the code through SSH."  %}}

 ## The Python Hardware UI Script